 Downtown Los Angeles's rapidly expanding food and drink scene shows no signs of slowing.
-New restaurants and bars are popping up regularly, and with so many to hit, it’s easy to stretch budgets.
+New restaurants and bars like The Edison are popping up regularly, and with so many to hit, it’s easy to stretch budgets.
 The trick: many of DTLA’s top spots offer happy hour specials on food and drink for thirsty commuters and hungry residents alike.
 From traditional Chicano eateries to punk rock beer bars, we’ve selected a few of the best happy hour deals around DTLA.

 If you can snag a bar seat at the modern Tex-Mex eatery Bar Amá, you might be lucky enough to experience Super Nacho Hour.
 From 5:30 to 7 p.m.
 Monday through Friday, hungry guests can munch on a plate of $8 nachos (add five bucks for meat) and sip on $5 micheladas.
 As if Super Nacho Hour wasn’t great enough, it happens again for sixty minutes before close on weeknights (including Sunday) and from 3 to 5:30 p.m. on weekends.